andyzeng/visual-pushing-grasping/README.md

 ## Installation

-This implementation requires the following dependencies:
+This implementation requires the following dependencies (tested on Ubuntu 16.04.4 LTS):

 * Python 2.7 (may work for Python 3, but not tested yet)
 * [PyTorch](http://pytorch.org/), [NumPy](http://www.numpy.org/), [SciPy](https://www.scipy.org/scipylib/index.html), [OpenCV-Python](https://docs.opencv.org/3.0-beta/doc/py_tutorials/py_tutorials.html).
 You can quickly install/update these dependencies by running the following: